Mat-O-Lab/AluTrace-Data-and-Documentation/src/RDF data and ontologies/README.md

 - Mechanical testing of the processed specimen (**TensileTest**), performed at IWM
 - Mechanical testing of the processed components (**TensileTest**), performed at IWM

-## Overview over RDF files
-In this repo you will find
-- the [individual RDF data files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20RDF%20files) which use ontology classes but do not contain ontological definitions.
-- All [individual ontology files](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20ontology%20files) can be found in the corresponding folder.
-Each RDF data is produced using the bfo2, the BWMD_mid and one domain ontology.
-The corresponding domain ontology to each RDF data file can be exctracted from the image above.
-- [Individual alignments](https://github.com/Mat-O-Lab/AluTrace-Data-and-Documentation/tree/main/src/RDF%20data%20and%20ontologies/individual%20alignments) of the RDF graphs e.g between nodes that represent the same specimen/component (identified by the same PartID) are provided.

-- In this very folder, you can find RDF files that merge all RDF data files from each project and the necessary ontologies.
-You can find the specialties of each file described in the image above.
-The multitude of RDF files is provided so the data can be used for different purposes, that are described as follows.

 ## Use cases of this data
 <!-- - Play around with decetralization of knowledge graphs